-G. Claim of Right Adjustment for Amounts Repaid in 2012
+G. Claim of Right Adjustment for Amounts Repaid in 2013

-- 1. During 2012, you were required to repay amounts held under a claim of right. - 2.
-The amount required to be repaid during 2012 was more than \$3,000. - 3.
-You took a deduction for the amount repaid on your 2012 federal income tax return.
+- 1. During 2013, you were required to repay amounts held under a claim of right. - 2.
+The amount required to be repaid during 2013 was more than \$3,000. - 3.
+You took a deduction for the amount repaid on your 2013 federal income tax return.

 If the above apply, enter the amount deducted on your federal income tax return here.

-For more information on the Arizona claim of right provisions, see the department's Individual Income Tax Procedure ITP 95-1 at www.azdor.gov and click on Legal Research and then click on Procedures.
+For more information on the Arizona claim of right provisions, see the department's Individual Income Tax Procedure ITP 95-1.